CHUNSOKNA1997/CHUNSOKNA1997/README.md

 ## ​​About Me

-Computer Science student passionate about building scalable web applications.
+A 4th Year Computer Science student passionate about building scalable web applications.
 Expected graduation in 2026.

 ---